Swirrl/grafter-docs/_tutorials/907_graph.md

 # Make graph fragments

-## Graphify
+## Graph-fn
-The idea here is tu use the Grafter function 'graphify' on each row processed on the pipeline function.
-We map each row -so we can call directly each column on our triples, and, then, we write sequence quads:
+The idea here is tu use the Grafter function 'graph-fn' on each row processed on the pipeline function.
+We bind the header - so we can call directly each column on our triples, and, then, we write sequence quads:

 {% highlight clojure %}

-(defn make-life-facilities [csv-path]
+defn make-life-facilities [path]
-  (let [processed-rows (pipeline csv-path)]
+  (let [dataset (pipeline path)]

+    ((graph-fn [[facility-description facility-name monthly-attendance
-         ((graphify [facility-uri name attendance date street-address city postcode website facility-type name-uri ref-facility-uri postcode-uri observation-uri]
+                        year month address town postcode website facility-type name-slug ref-facility-uri postcode-uri date prefix-date
+                        type-name observation-uri]]

                     (graph (base-graph "glasgow-life-facilities")
                           [**triples**])